How To Make A Plate Wreath Damage Free!

 -

-- Pull the jute through the wreath frame and tie a knot to secure the flowerpots in place.
+- Pull the jute through the wreath frame and tie a double knot to secure the flowerpots in place.

 Step 5: Cover The Wreath Form With Moss